Jess De Wahls: Stitching her stance

 Jess De Wahls, Channelling the Greats, 2013.
 Hand stitch.
 45cm x 70cm (18″ x 28″) Recycled fabrics, cushion stuffing, thread, plywood.

-One of your stated goals is to work on the elevation of the perception of embroidery, and its consideration as fine art.
+You aim to elevate the perception of embroidery and its consideration as fine art.
 In what ways are you tackling this?

 As the years go by and my work is being commissioned and collected by more and more patrons, I feel that in part I am doing my bid just by doing what I do.
 Sticking to my convictions and speaking up for what I believe in has garnered a lot of attention, not just on myself as a person, but towards embroidery as an art form.
 I am quite proud of that.